AVA: Building the Infrastructure Layer for the Global Fitness Ecosystem

 Published

-The Marketplace Wedge
+The Infrastructure Wedge

-The bet is on aggregation and discovery.
-A traveler landing in a new city could theoretically use AVA to find a local yoga studio, a one-off cycling class, or a wellness retreat.
-An event organizer could list a marathon or a branded fitness challenge to attract participants.
+The ambition is to become the central hub where supply meets demand, moving beyond simple class booking into a broader network of experiences and partnerships.
 The platform's value would grow with the density of its listings and the liquidity of its transactions.
 It's a model that has succeeded in other verticals, from lodging to restaurant reservations, but one that requires significant initial traction on both sides of the network to ignite.

 An Honest Counterfactual